dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Cons

 * **Authentication limitations:** Edge components only support a single authentication configuration per listener or route group.
-Supporting multiple identity providers, per-endpoint authentication flows, or more advanced patterns—such as dynamic consent, step-up authentication, or conditional logic based on user actions—is difficult or impossible without custom logic or deep integration.
+Supporting multiple identity providers, per-endpoint authentication flows, or more advanced patterns—such as dynamic consent, step-up authentication, or conditional logic based on subject actions — is difficult or impossible without custom logic or deep integration.
 * **Lack of contextual inputs:** Edge components only have access to request-level attributes (e.g., headers, paths, IPs).
 This makes it difficult to evaluate fine-grained, object-level, or business-context-sensitive access decisions.
 * **Enforcement blind spots and defense-in-depth violations:** Since the edge only governs ingress traffic, any internal traffic (e.g., service-to-service calls) or network misconfigurations may bypass enforcement entirely - violating the defense-in-depth principle and creating a single point of failure.
 * **Performance overhead:** Delegating decisions to an external PDP introduces additional network hops, which may impact latency-sensitive applications.